Skip to content

 ResponseConfigurator

-A ReponseCacheConfigurator configures an HTTP Response object, makes the response public, adds tags and sets the shared max age.
-It is provided to ReponseTaggers that use it to add the tags to the response.
+A ReponseCacheConfigurator configures an HTTP Response object, makes the response public, adds tags, and sets the shared max age.
+It's provided to ReponseTaggers that use it to add the tags to the response.

-The ConfigurableResponseCacheConfigurator (Ibexa\HttpCache\ResponseConfigurator\ConfigurableResponseCacheConfigurator) follows the view_cache configuration and only enables cache if it is enabled in the configuration.
+The ConfigurableResponseCacheConfigurator (Ibexa\HttpCache\ResponseConfigurator\ConfigurableResponseCacheConfigurator) follows the view_cache configuration and only enables cache if it's enabled in the configuration.

 Delegator and Value taggers